 The library is designed to support the programs offered at the campus.
 Students and faculty have access to a wide variety of resources such as books, periodicals, audio-visual materials and digital resources to support its curriculum.
 The library is staffed with librarians or trained professionals to assist in the research needs of students and faculty, and it is conveniently open to meet class schedules.
+Additionally, students are provided with log on credentials to access various online resources, including the Library and Information Resources Network (LIRN) and the Everest LibGuide.

-ACCREDITATIONS, APPROVALS AND MEMBERSHIPS
+ACCREDITATIONS, APPROVALS, AND MEMBERSHIPS

 - Accredited by the Accrediting Council for Independent Colleges and Schools to award associate's and bachelor's degrees.
 The Accrediting Council for Independent Colleges and Schools (ACICS) is located at 750 First Street, NE, Suite 980, Washington, D.C.
 20002-4241; (202) 336-6780. - Everest College is a private institution approved to operate by the California Bureau of Private Postsecondary Education. - The Associate Degree in Nursing program is approved by the California Board of Registered Nursing, P.O.
-Box 944210, Sacramento, CA 94244-2100, (916) 322-3350, www.rn.ca.gov. - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code.
+Box 944210, Sacramento, CA 94244-2100, (916) 322-3350, www.rn.ca.gov.